sio/potyarkin.com/content/posts/20180601-vba-csv-editor.md

 - It might add quotes that are inconsistent with the rest of the file.

-If you're collaborating on the CSV file with others, their Excel version might have different tastes and produce incompatible output.
+If you're collaborating on the CSV file with others, their Excel version might have different defaults and produce incompatible output.
 Even if you're the only one working on that CSV, you can forget about clean diffs and sensible atomic commits to your version control system.